On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Description Of The Results And Related Papers

 The last sparsity fact is known for Knapsack problem polyhedra from the paper \cite{SparceSemigroups}, but $z$ is not assumed to be a vertex of $\PC_I$ in \cite{SparceSemigroups}.
 Our proof is very simple, it uses a very basic facts from theory of polyhedra and completely based of results of R.~Gomory \cite{GomoryRelation}.
 Recently, a very close result that is also based on the work of R.~Gomory \cite{GomoryRelation} has been given in \cite{DistanceSparsityTransference}, but it again considers a Knapsack problem polyhedron instead of a general $\Delta$-modular simplex.

-\item We treat the unbounded Subset-Sum problem as the integer feasibility problem for the unbounded Knapsack problem.
-Using a very simple reduction of the Subset-Sum problem to the cyclic group minimization problem, due to the previous results, we show that the Subset-Sum problem can be solved by algorithms with the arithmetic complexity bounds:
+\item \GribanovAdd{ We treat the unbounded Subset-Sum problem as the integer feasibility problem for the unbounded Knapsack problem \eqref{unbounded_knapsack_prob}.
+Due to \cite{FastSimpleCoinProblem}, the unbounded Subset-Sum problem can be solved with $O(n \cdot w_{\min})$-complexity algorithm.

+Using a very simple reduction of the Subset-Sum problem to the cyclic group minimization problem, due to the previous results, we show that the Subset-Sum problem can be solved by an algorithm with the arithmetic complexity bound: